jbarroso/clean-code/README.md

 // Check to see if the employee is eligilbe for full benefits if (employee.isEligibleForFullBenefits()){
 ```
-=> **Create a function tha syas the same thing as the comment you want to write**
+=> **Create a function that says the same thing as the comment you want to write**

 ## Good Comments
 The only truly good comment is the comment you found a way not to write.
 ### Legal Comments
-Put all the terms and conditios into a extrernal document.
+Put all the terms and conditions into a external document.
 ### Informative Comments
-Useful information about hte implementation and taken decisions.
+Useful information about the implementation and taken decisions.
 ### Explanation of Intent
-Take care that ther is no better way, and then take enven more care that they are accurate.
+Take care that there is no better way, and then take even more care that they are accurate.
 ### Clariﬁcation
 If you do it take care that there is no better way and the are accurate.
 ### Warning of Consequences